Tamarind: Culinary

 The fruit is harvested by pulling the pod from its stalk.
 The hard green pulp of a young fruit is used in savory dishes, as a pickling agent or as a means of making certain poisonous yams in Ghana safe for human consumption.
 As the fruit matures, it becomes sweeter and less sour (acidic).
-The sourness varies between cultivars and some sweet tamarind ones have almost no acidity when ripe.
+The sourness varies between cultivars and some sweet varieties have almost no acidity when ripe.

 Tamarind pulp is the most common part of the tamarind plant used in chutneys, curries, and sauces, such as Worcestershire sauce, HP Sauce, some brands of barbecue sauce, and the traditional sharbat syrup drink.
 Tamarind sweet chutney is common in India and Pakistan as a dressing for many snacks and often served with samosa.

 Across the Middle East, from the Levant to Iran, tamarind is used in savory dishes, notably meat-based stews, and often combined with dried fruits to achieve a sweet-sour tang.
 During Ramadan, tamarind is used to prepare a traditional beverage known as "tamr-hindi," which is particularly popular in the Levant region.
 The drink is made by boiling tamarind paste in water, sweetening it with sugar, and then straining the mixture.
 In some variations, rosewater and lemon juice are added to enhance its flavor.
 Street vendors play a significant role in distributing this beverage, carrying large copper pots filled with the juice on their backs.
 They typically arrange numerous cups around their waist to conveniently serve the drink to passersby in the streets.

 Tamarind has been integrated into kosher and Jewish cuisine across several diasporas, beginning with its introduction to the Middle East via Jewish merchants on the Silk Road in the 7th century.
 Syrian Jews prepare tamarind syrup, known as ou or ouc, by soaking, straining, and boiling the fruit pulp with sugar and lemon, using it in dishes such as yebra (stuffed grape leaves), bazargan (bulgur salad), keftes (sweet-sour meatballs), and laham b'ajeen (meat flatbread).
 In India, Baghdadi, Cochin, and Bene Israel Jews use tamarind in regional recipes like bamia khutta, mahmoora, tamarind rice, and lamb with red chilies.
 Syrian Jewish communities in Mexico have adapted tamarind-based dishes with local ingredients, exemplified by chicken with tamarind, apricots, and chipotle.
 In contemporary Israel, tamarind juice has gained popularity beyond traditional communities, aided by commercial offerings like Prigat's seasonal releases during Ramadan.